armory/docs/content/en/cd-as-a-service/concepts/architecture/orgs-tenants.md

     A  --  1...* --> C(Tenant)
 ```

-* Belongs to a single Organization; a User cannot belong to multiple organizations
+* Belongs to a single Organization
 * Can be granted access to multiple Tenants within the Organization
 {{< /card >}}
 {{< /cardpane >}}